leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 ```

 !!! important "Cache Policies Are Required"
     Simply adding `.CacheOutput()` to the pipeline is **not enough** to enable caching.
     Each query or operation you want to cache **must** have a corresponding cache policy class that implements `ICQRSOutputCachePolicy<TObject>`.
     Without a policy, the query/operation will execute normally without any caching.
     Queries and operations without policies are not affected by the `.CacheOutput()` middleware and execute as if caching was not enabled.

 ## Creating Cache Policies

-Cache policies define the caching behavior for specific queries or operations and must be provided if a query or operation should be considered eligible for caching.
-A policy implements the `IOutputCachePolicy` interface from ASP.NET Core and has access to both the request payload and the response payload.
+Cache policies define the caching behavior for specific queries or operations
+and must be provided if a query or operation should be considered eligible for caching.
+A policy must implement `ICQRSOutputCachePolicy<TObject>` to be scanned from assembly,
+which also implements the `IOutputCachePolicy` interface from ASP.NET Core.

+While implementing the policies it is recommended to actually inherit from the `CQRSOutputCachePolicy<TObject> : ICQRSOutputCachePolicy<TObject>`,
+which also sets up some basic caching flags while using the base methods.

+During implementing a policy we have access to the to both the request payload and the response payload,
+in order to be able to make some decisions basing on them.

 ### Query Cache Policy